Updated on January 5, 2023

 It’s called B2B Database provider.

-It is like an online library filled with business information about business organizations.
+It is like an online library filled with business information about B2B businesses.
 They include startups, SMBs, large enterprises, corporations, limited liability companies (LLC), public liability companies (PLC) and partnerships.

-And, the business professionals that work behind the curtains of those organizations.
+And, the B2B decision makers that work behind the curtains of those organizations.

 About all the details regarding what business information these databases provide we discuss in-depth here:

-Some of those B2B Database providers took few steps further and evolved into a complete B2B Sales and Marketing Automation platform.
+Some of those B2B database providers took a few steps further and evolved into a complete B2B Sales Automation software with cold email outreach included.

 Sales.Rocks is one of them.